mgcodeur/laravel-translation-loader/README.md

 ## ❤️ Support the Project

-If this package saves you time, show some love:
+If this package saves you time:

 - ⭐ Star the [GitHub repo](https://github.com/mgcodeur/laravel-translation-loader)
 - 📢 Share it with your network
 - 💸 Sponsor development via [GitHub Sponsors](https://github.com/sponsors/mgcodeur)

-**Built for Laravel developers, by Laravel developers.** Let’s make multilingual apps effortless! 🚀
+**Built for Laravel developers, by Laravel developers.** Let’s make multilingual apps simple! 🚀

 For more help, check [GitHub Issues](https://github.com/mgcodeur/laravel-translation-loader/issues) or open a new issue.